patrickohanlondev/patrickohanlondev/README.md

 Hi, <br />
 I’m Patrick. <br />
 An aspiring front-end web developer based in Northern Ireland. <br />
-I'm continuosly learning HTML, CSS, and JavaScript.
+I'm continuously learning HTML, CSS, and JavaScript.
 There's always more to learn.  <br />
 My background is in graphic design and illustration.  <br />
 I want to explore the space where design and functionality meet within front-end web development.   <br />
 URL: https://patrickohanlon.com/